-- 5.3.1.
-All staff play an important role in safeguarding and promoting the welfare of children and should be prepared to identify children who may benefit from early help.
-Early help means providing support as soon as a problem emerges at any point in a child's life.
-This may be done for example, by immediately speaking with the DSL, or their deputies, regarding any concerns or emerging issues, sharing information with other professionals to support early identification and assessment etc. Taking these steps may prevent concerns from escalating. - 5.3.2.
+5.3.1.
+All staff play an important role in safeguarding and promoting the welfare of children and young people should be prepared to identify children/young people who may benefit from early help.
+Early help means providing support as soon as a problem emerges at any point in a child or young person's life.
+This may be done for example, by immediately speaking with the DSL, or their Deputies, regarding any concerns or emerging issues, sharing information with other professionals to support early identification and assessment etc. Taking these steps may prevent concerns from escalating.

+5.3.2.
 If early help is appropriate, the DSL will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
-Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.
-Any such cases should be kept under constant review and consideration given to a referral to Children's Social Care for assessment for statutory services if the child's situation does not appear to be improving or is getting worse.
+Staff may be required to support other agencies and professionals in an early help assessment, insome cases acting as the lead practitioner.
+Any such cases should be kept under constant review and consideration given to a referral to Children's Social Care for assessment for statutory services if the child or young person's situation does not appear to be improving or is getting worse.